-From roast turkey on Christmas Day to a sausage noodle soup on Christmas Eve (well, that’s what my wee Austrian pal says happens in her neck of the woods): across the world Christmas is done very differently.
-But if you’ve ever wondered why us Brit’s are so divided over sprouts or wanted to know precisely the function of Christmas cracker, then read on.
-This is the beginners guide to a very British Christmas: part 1.
+From roast turkey on Christmas Day to a sausage noodle soup on Christmas Eve (that’s what my Austrian pal says happens in her neck of the woods) across the world Christmas is done very differently.
+If you’ve ever wondered why us Brit’s are so divided over sprouts or wanted to know precisely what a Christmas cracker is, or even wondered what the deal is with the Queens speech, then read on.
+This is the beginners guide to a very British Christmas.

 New sofa for Christmas

-Now listen carefully.
-Even though the Christmas lights are on in the towns and cities, and our shops are now fully decked out with Christmas decorations, this does not mean we can start decorating our homes ok?
-It’s still to early for that and we dislike nothing more than a neighbour “putting their tree up” (aka: decorating their house for Christmas) early.
-Although what constitutes as “too early”, is still ripe for debate.
-But we’ll come to that.
+However, even though the Christmas lights are on in the towns & cities and shops are now fully decked out this does NOT mean we can start decorating our homes.
+In Britain, it’s still too early for that and there is nothing more disliked than a neighbour who ‘puts their tree up’ (aka: decorates for Christmas) in November.

 Stir up Sunday